RuleOfSix/1800_202530_BBY21/README.md

 ### Limitations

-- Limited trail details (e.g., no live trail conditions).
+- The application prioritizes core functionality over advanced features or complex UI elements.
-- Accessibility features can be further improved.
+- The UI layout and theme are currently fixed.

 ### Future Work

-- Implement map view and trailhead directions.
+- Implement a calendar view to visualize upcoming deadlines.
-- Add filtering and sorting options (e.g., by difficulty, distance).
+- Add a profile setting page to allow users to change passwords and manage app preferences.
-- Create a dark mode for better usability in low-light conditions.
+- Create a light mode to provide visual customization options for users.

 ---